burtlo/ruby-automation/day_01/02_rake.md

 end
 ```

-!SLIDE
+!SLIDE title

-# Repetition of Our Existing Tasks
+## Repetition of Our Existing Tasks

 ```ruby
 task "hello" do